visym/collector/docs/pip_370k_stabilized/README.md

 ```
 # Frequently Asked Questions

 * Are there repeated instances in this release?
 For this release, we asked collectors to perform the same activity multiple times in a row per collection, but to perform the activity slightly differently each time.
-You may identify these collections with a filename structure "VIDEOID_INSTANCEID.mp4" where the video ID identifies the collected video, and each instance ID is an integer that identifies the instance of the collected activity in the collected video.
-This is a form of collector aided dataset augmentation by performing an activity in different ways.
+This introduces a form of on-demand dataset augmentation performed by the collector.
+You may identify these collections with a filename structure "VIDEOID_INSTANCEID.mp4" where the video ID identifies the collected video, and each instance ID is an integer that identifies the order of the collected activity in the collected video.
 * Are there missing activities?
-This release contains only 34 activity classes, and this release should be combined with pip-250k for a complete release.
+This is an incremental release, and should be combined with pip-250k for a complete release.
 * What is "person_walks"?
 This is a background activity class.
 We asked collectors to walk around and act like they were waiting for a bus or the subway, to provide a background class.
-See the collection name in the video metadata.
+The collection names in the video metadata for these activities are "Slowly walk around in an area like you are waiting for a bus" and "Walk back and forth".

 # License